Document Classification With Machine Learning: Computer Vision, OCR, NLP, and Other Techniques

 Note that a large amount of tagged data is required to get valid results.
 If you don’t own enough documents or resources to label them, you can search for relevant datasets in free libraries like Google BigQuery Public Data or Paperswithcode.

 However, chances are you won’t find the right fit for your specific task in open sources.
 Given the importance of the correct labeling, consider other options – like contacting companies that specialize in data preparation.
-Read our article How to Organize Data Labeling for Machine Learning to get more information.
+Read our articles about Data Labeling and How to Organize Data Labeling for Machine Learning to get more information.

 Preprocessing data, or documents in this case, means making them feasible and predictable.
 This involves numerous operations like lower-casing all the words, transforming them into a root form (walking – walk), or leaving just the root.
 Then, the document might be also cleaned from stop words (and, the, is, are), and normalized unifying different forms of the same words (okay, ok, kk).